When to Abort Desert Manoeuvres UAE 2025 — Never Fight Gravity

 Recovery Gear — What to Carry and Why It Matters

-- High-lift jack with a base plate for soft sand use
+- High-lift jack with sand base plate

 - Two sand traction boards (MAXTRAX or equivalent)